Fellows Nomination Guidelines

 Award: Each person elected receives a plaque and pin from IFT.

-The nominee must be an active member of the profession and have been a non-student IFT member for at least 15 years at the time of nomination.
-IFT members who have spent all or a portion of their careers outside the United States may be considered for Fellowship if they have served in volunteer roles in an allied organization.
+Criteria & Eligibility: Election as an IFT Fellow is a distinguished recognition awarded to individuals who have demonstrated exceptional career excellence and made significant, impactful contributions to IFT and the broader science of food community.
+The nominee must be an active member of the profession and have been a non-student IFT member for at least 15 years.
+Members who have spent all or part of their careers outside the United States may be considered for Fellowship if they have made substantial contributions through volunteer roles in allied organizations.

 Policy Limitation: The number of elected Fellows in any one year will be no more than ten (10) non-student IFT members.